Vjadhav-codes/React-Jobs-Application/README.md

 Project Timeline & Professional Context

-This application was developed between August–October 2025 and continues to be improved as I enhance features, refine performance, and expand UI capabilities.
+This application was developed between August–October 2025 and continues to evolve as I refine features, performance, and UI structure.

 The deployed version demonstrates:

-Strong front-end fundamentals

-Clean component-driven architecture
+Strong foundational React skills

+Clean, scalable component architecture

+Effective problem-solving and API integration

-Ability to solve problems and build production-ready features
+Ability to deliver production-ready features

-I take complete ownership of my projects and maintain a consistent, disciplined development workflow.
+I take full ownership of my projects and continuously work to improve them.

 Features
 Completed